contagon/handbook/handbook/32-repentance-and-membership-councils.md

 ### 32.9.8 Determining Which Leader Holds a Council in Special Circumstances

-Membership councils are almost always held in the geographical Church unit that has the person’s membership record.
+Membership councils are almost always held in the geographic Church unit that has the person’s membership record.

 Sometimes a membership council is necessary for a person who moves.
 If the move is within the same stake, the stake president confers with the bishops of both wards and decides where it should take place.